Epidemiology of autism: Misinformation about heavy metals in vaccines

 Beginning in the 1970s, the United States mounted a major effort to reduce environmental heavy metal exposure.
 Amid a campaign of lead abatement, lead paint was banned, leaded fuel was phased out, and drinking water became subject to testing for safe levels of heavy metals.
 Simultaneously, the nation began increased regulation of mercury, and by 2003, states had begun to ban thermometers containing the element.
 Despite the decrease in environmental heavy metals, autism diagnosis rates continued to rise.

 In the 1990s, some fringe sources speculated that autism might stem from the mercury-containing compound thiomersal which was used, at that time, in some vaccines.
 By 2001, the compound had been removed from vaccines, but autism diagnosis rates continued to climb unabated.

 There are claims that there is an "autism epidemic" based on the increased number of diagnosed cases.
 Robert F. Kennedy Jr. has claimed that there is an "autism epidemic", which he calls a "holocaust", and he has repeated the false claim that autism is caused by vaccines.
 He has been heavily criticized for such statements.

 Geographical frequency

 Africa

 The prevalence of autism in Africa is unknown.

 Americas

-The prevalence of autism in the Americas overall is unknown.
+Estimates of autism prevalence in the Region of the Americas are available, although reported prevalence varies substantially across studies and countries.